How to give employees recognition & appreciation — even remotely [39 ideas + infographic]

 Google, for instance, has a bonus system by which peers can give colleagues monetary rewards for a job well done.
 You don’t need to go the same route, but this might help you get some ideas.

 Online apparel retailer Zappos has a similar system that awards credit for future purchases on the website or toward branded items, movie tickets, and charity donations.
-Employees can also nominate colleagues who “wowed” them with a covered parking spot for a week (they call it the “Master of WOW Parking” program) or receive a Hero Award.
+Employees can also nominate colleagues who “wowed” to receive a covered parking spot for a week or a Hero Award.

 15. Reward individuals according to their interests